abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Logic
 ===

-Now let's talk about one more *seemingly* unrelated structure, just so we can "surprise" ourselves at the end (this time there will be another surprise in addition to logic being a category, so don't fall asleep).
+Now let's talk about one more *seemingly* unrelated topic just so we can "surprise" ourselves when we realize it's category theory (this time there will be another surprise in addition to that, so don't fall asleep.
 Also, in this chapter I will not merely transport you to a different branch of mathematics, but an entirely different discipline - *logic*.

 What is logic
 ===

 Logic is the science of the *possible*.
-As such, it is at the root of all other sciences, all of which are sciences of the *actual*, i.e. of that which really exists.
-For example, if science explains how our universe works, logic is the part of the description which is also applicable to any other universe that is possible to exist.
+As such, it is at the root of all other sciences, all of which are sciences of the *actual*, i.e. that which really exists.
+For example, if science explains how our universe works then logic is the part of the description which is also applicable to any other universe that is *possible to exist*.

-It does this by studying the *rules* by which knowing one thing leads you to conclude or (*prove*) that some other thing is also true, regardless of the things's domain (e.g. scientific discipline) i.e. by only referring to it's form i.e. *in a formal way*.
+Logic studies the *rules* by which knowing one thing leads you to conclude or (*prove*) that some other thing is also true, regardless of the things' domain (e.g. scientific discipline) and by only referring to their form.

-On top of that, it (logic) tries to organize those rules in what are called *logical systems* (or *formal systems* as they are also called) - these are collections of rules for manipulating proposition that are *complete* in their description of those propositions (we will see what that means shortly).
+On top of that, it (logic) tries to organize those rules in *logical systems* (or *formal systems* as they are also called).

 Logic and mathematics
 ---

-Seeing this description, we might think think that the subject of logic is quite similar to the subject of set theory and category theory, as we described it in the first chapter.
-Only, there instead of the word "formal" we used another similar word, namely "abstract" and instead of "formal system" we said "theory".
+Seeing this description, we might think that the subject of logic is quite similar to the subject of set theory and category theory, as we described it in the first chapter.
+Only, there instead of the word "formal" we used another similar word, namely "abstract" and instead of "logical system" we said "theory".
 This observation would be quite correct - today most people agree that every mathematical theory is actually logic plus some additional definitions added to it.
-For example, part of the reason why *set theory* is so popular as a theory for the foundations of mathematics is that set theory adds just a single primitive to the standard axioms of logic which we will see shortly - the binary relation that indicates *set membership*.
+For example, part of the reason why *set theory* is so popular as a theory for the foundations of mathematics is that it adds just a single primitive to the standard axioms of logic which we will see shortly - the binary relation that indicates *set membership*.
+Category theory is close to logic too, but in a quite different way.

-So set theory is very close to logic, although exactly how they relate is probably outside the scope of this book.
-And category theory is close to logic too, but in a quite different way (we will examine the connection later.)

 Primary propositions
 ---